shufanchen/Image-classification-of-different-dog-breeds-based-on-ResNet/README.md

 This is the assignment for Oxford Summer Course on ML 2023.
 Our model ranked second place in the Kaggle competition.
 Please visit the Overleaf version at https://www.overleaf.com/read/gwmzwyhsgttv.

+We finished second in the kaggle competition,and the competition website is in https://www.kaggle.com/competitions/oxford-study-abroad-ml-assignment/leaderboard

 Our original dataset is in https://www.kaggle.com/competitions/oxford-study-abroad-ml-assignment/data

 You can find an augmented dataset in http://vision.stanford.edu/aditya86/ImageNetDogs/